-- 5.4.
+- 3. An organization shall maintain master and site inventory records of rolls of tickets.
+The master records must include for each ticket roll the color of the roll, date received, beginning ticket number, ending ticket number, number of tickets bought, date of issuance to a site, and site name, or include information prescribed by a method approved by the attorney general.
+If an organization has only one site where inventory is stored, it may combine the master and site inventory records.
+The site records must include site name, color of roll, beginning ticket number, ending ticket number, ending ticket number, quantity received, date received, and quantity issued and returned for each session or event, or include information prescribed by a method approved by the attorney general.
+Annually an organization shall reconcile its inventory of tickets.
+This reconciliation must include verification of the starting ticket number and total number of remaining tickets that are recorded as being at the home office and site to the tickets at the home office and site, compare this count to the inventory records, and resolve any difference. - 4.
 An organization shall maintain a master record of ideal cash bank amounts and account for permanent increases or decreases.
 For each cash bank, the record must include the site, game type, game identifier, and amount.
 When a cash bank is started or when the ideal amount is permanently increased or decreased, the date, check number, amount, source or destination of the funds, and updated ideal cash bank amount must be recorded.
 Annually an organization shall reconcile its master cash bank records to the actual cash banks.
-A person who does not have sole access, shall count the cash banks, compare the count to the current ideal cash bank amount recorded on the record, and resolve any difference. - 6.5.
+A person who does not have sole access, shall count the cash banks, compare the count to the current ideal cash bank amount recorded on the record, and resolve any difference. - 5.
 An organization shall maintain casino and betting chip master and site inventory records.
 The records must include the dates chips are acquired, transferred to, and received from a site and running totals, by value of chip.
 Annually an organization shall reconcile its inventory of chips that are recorded as being at the home office and site to the chips that are actually in inventory.
 If an organization has only one site where inventory is stored, it may combine the master and site inventory records.
-A person who does not have sole access, shall count the chips in inventory at the home office and site, compare this count to the inventory records, and resolve any difference. - 7.6.
+A person who does not have sole access, shall count the chips in inventory at the home office and site, compare this count to the inventory records, and resolve any difference. - 6.
 The count and reconciliation must be done by a person who does not have sole access to deals, games, paper bingo cards, rolls of tickets, cash banks (and who does not have sole signatory authority of the gaming account), or chips.
 It must be documented, including the name and title of the person who does the count and reconciliation, date and procedure performed, result, corrective action taken, and initials of that person.

-History: Effective May 1, 1998; amended effective July 1, 2000; July 1, 2002; July 1, 2004; October 1, 2006; July 1, 2010; July 1, 2012; April 1, 2016; July 1, 2018.
-General Authority: NDCC 53-06.1-01.1 Law Implemented: NDCC 53-06.1-01.1
+History: Effective May 1, 1998; amended effective July 1, 2000; July 1, 2002; July 1, 2004; October 1, 2006; July 1, 2010; July 1, 2012; April 1, 2016; July 1, 2018; January 1, 2023 General Authority: NDCC 53-06.1-01.1 Law Implemented: NDCC 53-06.1-01.1